rulixxx/ont_stuff/README.md

 ### runPost.py
 Final step in the bascalling process.
 The script merges fastq and sequencing_summary files.
 It also produces a very nice set of plots to asses quality of a run using the MinIONQC R package.
-It also compreses the resulting fastq files using the pigz command.
+In the final step it compreses the resulting fastq files using the pigz command.

 The script submits a short 4 thread job to the execution queue trough Slurm.